 The SCR is the primary basis used by the Company to measure and assess its risks.
-The sensitivity analysis performed by the Company includes consideration of the sensitivity of its SCR cover ratio to economic assumptions.
-The Company's SCR cover ratio is relatively insensitive to changes in economic assumptions because the assets held by the Company are predominately Collective Investment Undertakings with holdings in liquid funds.
+The sensitivity analysis performed by the Company includes consideration of the sensitivity of its SII SCR cover ratio to a range of economic assumptions.